Astrological progression: Solar arc progressions

 Also called a-degree-for-a-year progression, and Solar arc direction.
 This form of progression involves the whole natal chart being moved forward one degree for each year.
-So, for 2007, a person born on April 2, 1982, would have a progressed chart drawn up based on the position of the planets moved forward 25 degrees from their position on that birth date (it is important to note that this creates a chart of planetary positions that never existed in real life).
+So, for 2007, a person born on April 2, 1982, would have a progressed chart drawn up based on the position of the planets moved forward 25 degrees from their position on that birth date (this creates a chart of planetary positions that never existed in real life).
 The name 'solar arc progression' derives from the fact that the sun moves about one degree a day, so the rest of the planets in this method are in a sense 'made to follow' the sun.
 In other words, the planets are made to move the same distance as was travelled by the sun in secondary progression.
 Those astrologers who use solar arc progression usually regard it as an additional source of information, to be used in combination with secondary progression.